Kinds of types in Scala, part 3: embedding some more info in a type

 def takeAnyPlayer(p: Game#Player): Unit

 At this point there is very little we know for certain about our p.
-Scala most won’t be able to tell what is the exact type even if it would be obvious to you from the code.
+Scala most likely won’t be able to tell what the exact type is even if it would be obvious to you from the code.
 If there were some type constraints about the type, that would be guaranteed, you can rely on it.
 But anything that comes with the specification of path-dependent type is lost:

 trait X {